bmcneally/PetFinderAlerts/README.md

 The built-in, "saved search" functionality on the main PetFinder site only allows for daily notifications, and it seems like the majority of dogs that we see on the site are already gone before we can put in an application.

+So, I had the idea of an application that could do automated searches and send a notification within minutes of a new dog being listed (or updated, perhaps).

 Initially this is being built as a console app, intending for quick-and-dirty usage by simply having the app set up in Windows task manager to just run every few minutes and somehow send alerts (email?
-SMS? dialog window? ...TBD for now)

-Could see this evolving into a phone app maybe?
-I feel that'd be the best platform for the functionality, but whether I end up going that route is anyone's guess.
+SMS? dialog window? ...TBD for now).
+I could see this evolving into a phone app, though.
+I feel that'd be the best platform for the functionality, and I'd like to experiment a bit with those frameworks since I've not actually built a phone app before.